CalebJohn/joplin-math-mode/README.md

 ### TODO
 - [ ] Add a markdown-It renderer plugin to get the output on both views
 - [x] Add syntax or a method for sum calculations
-- [ ] Add insert button on context menu for all math lines
-	- Done but awaiting plugin system updates
-- [ ] Support an "insert all commands in note" from the menu
 - [ ] Add configuration to settings menu

 ### Ideas